MicrosoftDocs/Devices-docs/surface-hub/surface-hub-install-chromium-edge.md

 | [ProActiveAuthEnabled](/deployedge/microsoft-edge-policies#proactiveauthenabled)             | Enables Microsoft Edge to proactively authenticate signed-in users with Microsoft services.
 This simplifies the Single Sign-On (SSO) experience.                                                                                                                         | 1                 |
 | [PromptForDownloadLocation](/deployedge/microsoft-edge-policies#promptfordownloadlocation)   | Automatically saves files to the Downloads folder, rather than asking users where to save the file.
 This simplifies the browsing experience.                                                                                                                             | 0                 |

-> [!IMPORTANT]
+> [!TIP]
-> Deployable progressive web apps (PWAs) are not currently supported on the Windows 10 Team operating system.
-Note also that the Microsoft Edge policy setting [WebAppInstallForceList](/deployedge/microsoft-edge-policies#webappinstallforcelist) is not supported on Surface Hub.
+> Deployable progressive web apps (PWAs) are now supported on the Windows 10 Team operating system.
+To learn more, see [Install Progressive Web Apps on Surface Hub](install-pwa-surface-hub.md).

 ### Configure Microsoft Edge updates